BrunoPascoa76/CLE_Assignment_3/README.md

 - The original 2D kernels have been systematically extended to handle 3D batch processing by adding z-dimension support to thread indexing, memory access patterns, and grid configurations, enabling simultaneous processing of corresponding pixels across multiple images in the batch.

-- To handle concurrent updates safely, the GPU implementation uses **atomicExch(changed, 1)**, instead of a simple boolean flag, preventing race conditions when multiple threads simultaneously discover they can connect weak edges to strong ones.

 ## Performance Evaluation

 ### Speedup calculations (2D)